-DC (direct current) arc furnace is a furnace for steel making which represents a different concept in the designs of arc furnaces.
-Generally DC arc furnaces have single graphite electrode (cathode) and the current flows down from this graphite electrode to an anode which is mounted in the bottom of the furnace.
+DC (direct current) electric arc furnace (EAF) is a furnace for primary steelmaking which represents a different concept in the designs of arc furnaces.
+DC-EAF has only a single electrode which acts as a cathode and the current flows down from this graphite electrode to an anode which is mounted in the bottom of the furnace.
 Single graphite electrode exploits the highly efficient heat transfer of the arc generated between the graphite top electrode and the anode provided by the charge of the furnace.
 A typical view of a DC-EAF is shown in Fig 1.

 - The operation is more stable.
 The melting is uniform.

 - It has reduced electrode consumption because of the system regulations.
 Electrode consumption reduces to around one third.
 However there is need to improve the spalling and cracking of the electrodes.
 Lower consumption of electrodes makes it possible to make low carbon heats.

 - It has lower lining wear.
 Refractory consumption is less on the side walls but more on the bottom.
 Overall saving in refractory consumption is in the range of 15 % to 25 %.

 - There is convection stirring of the bath.

 - Temperature distribution of the bath is better.
 Better temperature distribution results into improved heat distribution.
 The hot spots on the furnace wall in the case of AC-EAF are not there.